 - Gender by occupation: gender is interacted with 4-digit occupation categories to control wage differences between male and female within each occupation.
-The base group is female Chief executives and senior officials. - Industry by time trend: a time trend variable is created for 2012 and 2013 It is interacted with industries to control time trend differences within each industry.
-The base groups are industries in 2012. - Occupation by time trend: the time trend is also interacted with occupations to control time trend differences within each occupation.
-The base groups are occupations in 2012.
+The base group is female Chief executives and senior officials. - Industry by time trend: a time trend variable is created for 2014 and 2015 in the LFS estimation and 2013 and 2014 in the ASHE estimation, respectively.
+It is interacted with industries to control time trend differences within each industry.
+The base groups are industries in 2014 in the LFS estimation and 2013 in the ASHE estimation. - Occupation by time trend: the time trend is also interacted with occupations to control time trend differences within each occupation.
+The base groups are occupations in 2014 in the LFS estimation and 2013 in the ASHE estimation.

 The estimated coefficients of the independent variables and the constant term can be used to derive the expected wage for an individual with certain characteristics (as defined by the variables included).
-For the earnings function specified in this study, the default reference group is female workers living in London with highest qualification QCF8 working in the Agriculture sector and are Chief executives or senior officials in 2012.
+For the earnings function specified in this study, the default reference group is female workers living in London with highest qualification RQF8 working in the Agriculture sector and are Chief executives or senior officials in 2014 in the LFS estimation and in 2013 in the ASHE estimation.
 The log expected wage for an individual with these default characteristics at certain age can be calculated by adding the following parts together: coefficient on age times age; coefficient on age square times age square; plus the coefficient for the constant term.
 The calculation of log expected wage for people with other characteristics can simply be made by adding coefficients for relevant dummy variables and interaction terms to this default log expected wage.
 For example, for a male worker with all the other same characteristics as default, his log expected wage is the default log expected wage plus the estimated coefficient of the male dummy.
 To obtain the expected wage, the log numbers need to be converted back to wage following: EXP(log expected wage).
 Given a regression function like this, it still leaves the question of how to provide the information for individuals whose combination of characteristics are not reflected in the dataset.
 This is because the expected wages derived from the estimated coefficients in the regression package are based on taking the fitted values for each individual in the regression, so it is not possible to produce expected wage where there is no sample numbers in a particular cell.
 This is, therefore, done outside the Stata regression package used to estimate the parameters.

-A.7.4 Supplementary age equations
+C.7.4 Supplementary age equations

-In order to generate predictions of pay by age and provide an indication of how far pay of each age varies from mean pay for all ages, "supplementary age equations" and ratios between pay of a particular age category and mean pay of all ages are developed which enable calculation of variations of pay by age 'on the fly'.29 These supplementary age equations and age ratios reflect how age affects the deviation of pay from the mean pay in groups with different combination of characteristics.
+In order to generate predictions of pay by age and provide an indication of how far pay of each age varies from mean pay for all ages, "supplementary age equations" and ratios between pay of a particular age category and mean pay of all ages are developed which enable calculation of variations of pay by age 'on the fly'.30 These supplementary age equations and age ratios reflect how age affects the deviation of pay from the mean pay in groups with different combination of characteristics.
 Supplementary age equations were performed to derive the estimated pay at each age in a particular combination defined by four dimensions including occupation, gender, full-time or part-time working and the highest level of qualification.
 To ensure a reasonably large sample size of each combination, occupation has been defined for this purpose at the broad 1-digit level (covering 9 categories).
 To provide information of all possible aggregates, an extra category for all occupations has also been included.
 The occupational categories are as follows: